QNFO/qnfo-workers/qnfo-ai-calibration/patches/2026-09-13-CORRECTION-shadowed-source.md

 ## 6. Still unresolved

 - I did **not** diff the two files byte-for-byte; the divergence is established by reading both and comparing the specific regions above.
 - I cannot rebuild the bundle (no node runtime, no filesystem on qnfo-ops).
+- I cannot read `resolved_at`-style history, so I cannot date when row 489 became `resolved` — which is the one measurement that would settle §2.3 outright.
 - The router fix (P0-1) remains a specification: `qnfo-ai/worker.js` still not read in full.
 - `CODE_EVAL` (required by the P1-4 probe) does not exist; Workers forbid `eval`/`new Function`.